How Does a Company Issue New Shares?

 If new shares are to have different voting or other rights to existing shares, they are said to form a new class of share and those rights will have to be incorporated into the Articles of Association.

 Shares may be issued on a fully paid or partly paid basis (but note that the Model Articles do not permit partly paid shares).
-With private companies, payment for shares need not be in cash (e.g. they could be given in return for the performance of services at a value) and there are few other restrictions.
+With private companies, payment for shares need not be in cash (e.g. they could be given in return for the performance of services at a value).
 However, with public companies there are requirements as to the provision of consideration for shares prior to allotment.

 Share certificates must be ready for the new shareholders within two months of issue.
 Within one month of such issue, a return of allotments (Form SH01) must be filed with Companies House.